-Think of a time when you were applying for jobs, scouring through job boards and looking up their LinkedIn.
-You might have even found a few higher-ups and looked through their profiles, trying to find if their morals align with yours.
+Think of a time when you were applying for jobs, scouring through job boards, and looking up their LinkedIn.
+You might have even found a few higher-ups and looked through their profiles, trying to find out if their morals align with yours.
 And perhaps the most well-known: Glassdoor, where reviews pour in from current and former employees with honesty to boot.
 86% of job seekers make certain to do research while applying for jobs, with their decision heavily influenced by what they may find on social media.

 There’s a lot that goes into employer brand when it comes to recruitment.
 Not only is company culture needed to be top-tier, but the recruiting process should leave candidates feeling positive about your team, regardless of if they were hired or not.
 One of the worst things you could do is ghost a potential employee; in the end, they could just as well be a perfect fit for another position down the line.
 Not only could they eventually become part of your team, but word-of-mouth is everything when it comes to recruiting.
-The last scenario your company wants is for individuals to not apply just because they assume the process is lengthy, cumbersome, or not worth it.
+The last scenario your company wants is for individuals not to apply just because they assume the process is lengthy, cumbersome, or not worth it.

 Onboarding & Employer Brand

 After a job seeker has applied for your company, do you have a pre-set process that the candidate is expected to follow?
 The number one rule is to have consistent operations that forms a concise routine from candidate to candidate.
 Is the interview process the same?
 Does it change from here or there, depending on department?
 These are al things that can affect your reputation as an employer, and may sway the individual applying in one direction or another if they want to move forward.